Rough Runners Race Series

 The Seven Summits Challenge

 This special challenge is set aside from the other challenges because of it’s difficulty.
 You have two options – literally climb the 7 summits or run the elevation gains equivalent of the 7 summits.
 Neither option will be easy but the run will be financially less burdensome.
 To attain your goal, you may use stair master, treadmill, parking garages, bridges, stairs, mountains, building stairwells.
-As long as you can definitively prove that you’ve gained the elevation of each of the summits you will get credit and, the points that go with that climb.
-For this challenge, you have all of 2018 to accomplish it.
+As long as you can definitively prove that you’ve gained the elevation of each of each of the summits you will get credit.
+The points are awarded for each elevation milestone.
+Aconcagua is 22841 feet tall.
+Reach that elevation gain and you will be awarded 22 points.
+The next mountain you choose you start back at zero (0) elevation.
+Get the elevation for the next one and you get those points.
+For this challenge, you have all of 2019 to accomplish it.
 You will get credit (and points) for the individual mountains elevations you’ve earned.
 You may climb/run these elevations in whatever order you’d like.

 - Aconcagua 22,841′ : 22 points